Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

     getRun: (threadId: string, runId: string, options?: AgentsGetRunParameters) => Promise<ThreadRunOutput>;
     // Warning: (ae-forgotten-export) The symbol "AgentsGetThreadParameters" needs to be exported by the entry point index.d.ts
     getThread: (threadId: string, options?: AgentsGetThreadParameters) => Promise<AgentThreadOutput>;
-    // Warning: (ae-forgotten-export) The symbol "AgentsListAgentsParameters" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "AgentsListAgentsQueryParamProperties" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "OpenAIPageableListOfAgentOutput" needs to be exported by the entry point index.d.ts
-    listAgents: (options?: AgentsListAgentsParameters) => Promise<OpenAIPageableListOfAgentOutput>;
+    listAgents: (options?: AgentsListAgentsQueryParamProperties) => Promise<OpenAIPageableListOfAgentOutput>;
     // Warning: (ae-forgotten-export) The symbol "AgentsListFilesParameters" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "FileListResponseOutput" needs to be exported by the entry point index.d.ts
     listFiles: (options?: AgentsListFilesParameters) => Promise<FileListResponseOutput>;